The fourth planet in our solar system, Mars, is often seen as a yellow-orange star in our night skies.

 We know that Earth has an elliptical orbit around the Sun.
 Mars’ orbit, on the other hand, is more oval compared to Earth’s.
 In addition to this, Earth’s closeness to the Sun leads it to complete two orbits in the time that it takes Mars to complete one.

 As a result, as both planets revolve in their respective orbits, the distance between then changes.
-There are times when Mars is behind the Sun, which leads to the alignment of Mars, the Sun, and Earth.
+There are times when Mars and its two moons are behind the Sun, which leads to the alignment of Mars, the Sun, and Earth.
 At this point, known as a conjunction, Mars is as far away as it can be from Earth, at nearly 249.1 million miles (401 million kilometers).

 As the distance keeps changing, Mars’ closest approach to Earth occurs when both planets are on the same side of the Sun, called opposition.
 At this time, Earth is placed in between our Sun and Mars, reducing the distance between planets to nearly 35.8 million miles (57.6 million kilometers).